drufball/yosai/_drafts/iga.md

 Keta continued smiling as he slid a brown and a red band onto Moto's good arm.
 He took one of the white rings for himself and then turned to the crowd.
 He gave a deep bow and there was a smattering of applause from the Daggers in the stands.

 Ignoring the pain for a moment, Moto allowed himself a smile.
 It wasn't pretty, but that didn't matter.
-Whatever Keta said, Moto knew life was more like a knife-fight than a dance recital.
+Whatever Keta said, Moto knew life was more like a knife-fight than a poem.

 One step closer.